Membrane-Associated Self-Assembly for Cellular Decision Making: Introduction

 Living systems receive diverse inputs from their surrounding environment, including neighboring cells, via a variety of molecules.
 These molecules, including essential nutrients\cite{barata2021endocytosis}, growth factors\cite{sorkin1993endocytosis}, and surface adhesion proteins\cite{cadwell2016cadherin}, interact directly with transmembrane receptors bridging the outside of the cell to the cell interior\cite{lauffenburger1996receptors}.
 To initiate the appropriate output response, the familiar form of information processing is for these local interactions to initiate a series of irreversible reactions triggered by enzymes, generating a selective and switch-like transition\cite{ferrell2014ultrasensitivity, tkavcik2016information, franccois2016case, tkavcik2025information}.
-However, given the diversity of inputs and subsequent decisions (e.g. nutrient uptake, cell motion), can alternate molecular paradigms for receptor detection at a threshold density decouple sensing from energy expenditure while retaining the switch-like response?
-Endocytosis\cite{mettlen2018regulation} and adhesion formation during development\cite{green2019integrin} and motility\cite{malinverno2017endocytic} are not classically considered ``information processing'' and yet each require detection of receptors at controlled times and places for proper function.
-Because each of these processes combine receptor binding with self-assembly, we propose that the assembly itself offers a reliable way to encode a decisive, localized response.
-We show here that equilibrium binding of monomers to receptors, which does not induce a sharp sensitivity to density changes, can be pushed to a switch-like response via self-assembly of monomers benefitting from a 2D search space.
+However, given the diversity of inputs and subsequent decisions (e.g. nutrient uptake), can alternate molecular paradigms for receptor detection at a threshold density decouple sensing from energy expenditure while retaining the switch-like response?
+Endocytosis\cite{mettlen2018regulation,mondal2022multivalent}, adhesion formation\cite{malinverno2017endocytic,troyanovsky2023adherens}, and immune cell-antigen binding\cite{mcaffee2022discrete} may not be classically considered ``information processing'', but each require detection of receptors at controlled times and places for proper function.
+Because each of these processes combine receptor binding with self-assembly of cytosolic proteins, we propose that the assembly itself offers a reliable way to encode a decisive, localized response.
+We show here that equilibrium binding of subunits to receptors, which does not induce a sharp sensitivity to density changes, can be pushed to a switch-like response via self-assembly of subunits benefiting from a 2D search space.